influencemapping/whos_got_dirt-server/README.md

 The API is a simple Ruby Sinatra app.
 You may deploy on Heroku (below) or your own infrastructure.

+This API performs no access control.
+If you would like to add access control to your deployment, please use an `api_key` parameter to control access.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ```